BSc(Hons) MB ChB FRCS(Tr and Orth) MPhil

 Mr David Sands Johnson has been a Consultant orthopaedic surgeon since 2001, and has a practice almost exclusively within knee surgery.

 David graduated from St. Andrews then Manchester University.
 His orthopaedic training was undertaken within the North West (Manchester) region, where he undertook a fellowship in knee surgery.
 He also graduated with a Master of Philosophy degree, from the University of Salford, following research into the outcomes of knee surgery.
-His research interests in the field continue, having also been awarded an Honorary Professorship at the University of Salford.
+His research interests in the field continue, having also been awarded an Honorary Professorship at the University of Salford and Honorary Senior Lecturer post at the University of Manchester.

 Teaching forms part of David's routine work, involving education of all grades of junior doctors, medical students, as well as non-medical staff.
 He also teaches on a number of local and national courses relating to knee surgery.
 He has recently become the NW orthopaedic specialist trainee research coordinator.

-David has become the Chair of the Greater Manchester Orthopaedic Alliance (GMOA), an organisation led by clinicians to improve care delivered within Greater Manchester.
+David is the Chair of the Greater Manchester Orthopaedic Alliance (GMOA), an organisation led by clinicians to improve care delivered within Greater Manchester, which is hosted by the Manchester Academic Health Science Centre.